 I work with a lot of people who are looking to sell their business.
 And one thing I’ve noticed is that many of the owners I’m talking with aren’t aware of how the tax code has changed since they founded their company.

 The Other Corporation

-The S-Corp recognized private, domestically held business with fewer shareholders.
+The S-corp recognized private, domestically held business with fewer shareholders.
 It allowed business owners to retain some protection in terms of liability but eliminated the double taxation upon the sale of their business.
-From what I’ve seen, countless business owners went on unaware of the change until the time came to sell.
+From what I’ve seen, countless business owners were unaware of the change until the time came to sell.
 Then they faced double taxes that they could have avoided had they only known their options.

 Preparing your business for sale can take several years.
 Will yours be ready?